swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

 ## Building a complex DOM 🏯
 Now we have made great progression!
-We this little bit of code we can even create a complex DOM with nested nodes.
+We this little bit of code we can even create a complex DOM with lots of nested nodes.

-Let's try it!
+Let's give it a shot!

 ```javascript